SilverAzide/Gadgets/README.md

 * Based on [LuaCalendar](https://smurfier.github.io/LuaCalendar/), styled to match the Gadget suite.**\***
 * Supports localized month/day names automatically.
 * Scales to any desired size.
-* Includes variant gadget that shows the current day, similar to the original Windows Sidebar gadget.
+* Includes variant gadgets that shows the current day, similar to the original Windows Sidebar gadget.

 **Chronometer**
 * Digital Clock displays time, date, day, week, and quarter of the year.